tamelabe/PostgreSQL_bootcamp/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

 Please write a SQL statement which returns all possible combinations between `person` and `pizzeria` tables and please set ordering by person identifier and then by pizzeria identifier columns.
 Please take a look at the result sample below.
+Please be aware column's names can be different for you.

 | person.id | person.name | age | gender | address | pizzeria.id | pizzeria.name | rating |
 | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ |